thrix/baseruntime-package-lists/README.md

 directories.
 These files should be dist-git-ready, with no further manual editing required.

+## Making sure everything is okay

+Run `make test` and resolve any issues before pushing the repodata or any changes to this repository.

+The simple test suite, under `./tests`, verifies that the data looks sane -- such as that there are no empty package lists or that no package appears in more than one version.

 ## And that's it!

 Congratulations, you've made it to the end!